Percival Lowell: Canals of Mars

 While this idea excited the public, the astronomical community was skeptical.
 Many astronomers could not see these markings, and few believed that they were as extensive as Lowell claimed.
 As a result, Lowell and his observatory were largely ostracized.
 The consensus was that some actual features did exist that would account for the markings.
 In 1909, the sixty-inch Mount Wilson Observatory telescope in Southern California allowed closer observation of the structures Lowell had interpreted as canals, and revealed irregular geological features, probably the result of natural erosion.

 The existence of canal-like features was definitively disproved in the 1960s by NASA's Mariner missions.
 Mariner 4, 6 and 7, and the Mariner 9 orbiter (1972), did not capture images of canals but instead showed a cratered Martian surface.
 Today, the surface markings taken to be canals are regarded as an optical illusion.
+This was likely exacerbated by a common mistranslation of the Italian word canale (which means channel rather than canal, and thus does not imply a designer).
 Psychologist Matthew J. Sharps has argued that perception of the canals by Lowell and others could have been the result of a combination of psychological factors, including individual differences, Gestalt reconfiguration, and sociocognitive factors.